Trump to visit new Florida immigration detention facility

 The facility has drawn protests over its potential impact on the delicate ecosystem and criticism that Trump is trying to send a cruel message to immigrants.
 Some Native American leaders have also opposed construction, saying the land is sacred.

-He's described the facility as “Alligator Alcatraz,” a moniker embraced by the Trump administration.
-DHS posted an image of alligators wearing hats with U.S. Immigration and Customs Enforcement's acronym.
+He has described the facility as “Alligator Alcatraz."
+DHS posted an image of alligators wearing hats with the acronym ICE, for U.S. Immigration and Customs Enforcement.

 State officials in Florida are spearheading construction but much of the cost is being covered by the Federal Emergency Management Agency, or FEMA, which is best known for responding to hurricanes and other natural disasters.